Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems: Experimental Settings

-Pairs of programs with high semantic similarity are obtained using a $k$-nearest neighborhood search ($k$=3) based on the Euclidean distance between semantic vectors, each computed on a fixed, standardized dataset of 500 input points.
+Pairs of programs with high semantic similarity are obtained using a $k$-nearest neighborhood search ($k=3$) based on the Euclidean distance between semantic vectors, each computed on a fixed, standardized dataset of 500 input points.
 To enable an efficient similarity search, we use the FAISS library \citep{douze2024faisslibrary}, which reduces computational costs by clustering semantic vectors and computing distances only within each cluster.
-An input–output pair $(f_i,f_o)$ is created for each function $f_i$ and its neighbor $f_o$ if $0 <\mathrm{SD}(f_i, f_o) < 100$ and if both functions are within the maximum length of 100 tokens.
-This yields approximately 5 million pairs per dimensionality, resulting in a total training set of 20 million function pairs, which is 4 times higher than used in \citep{anthes2025transformer}, where TSGP was used for SR problems of only one size ($d=4$).
+An input-output pair $(f_i,f_o)$ is created for each function $f_i$ and its neighbor $f_o$ if $0 <\mathrm{SD}(f_i, f_o) < 100$.
+This excludes semantically identical functions, which would not result in an improvement in fitness during variation, as well as outlier pairs with extreme semantic distances that lie far outside of the actual distribution (as shown in Figure \ref{fig:Distances_Trainingdata}).
+Additionally, functions should not exceed a maximum length of 100 tokens to ensure computational feasibility during inference.
+For each dimension $d \in \{2,3,4,5\}$, 5 million pairs are used as training examples, resulting in a total training dataset of 20 million function pairs, which is 4 times higher than used in \citep{anthes2025transformer}, where TSGP was trained for SR problems of a specific dimensionality ($d=4$).

-The transformer follows the architecture of \citep{vaswani2017attention} with 8 attention heads, a hidden dimension of 128, and 2 encoder–decoder layers, resulting in 3.8 million parameters.
-We use the AdamW optimizer \citep{loshchilov2017decoupled} and implement a cosine learning rate scheduler with a learning rate of \(10^{-3}\), which gradually reduces the learning rate over the training duration of 8 epochs.
-After training, the same trained model is used in all experiments.
+The transformer follows the default architecture and settings chosen in \citep{vaswani2017attention}, with only minor modifications.
+Because, unlike natural‑language tasks, symbolic regression has a considerably smaller vocabulary, we set the embedding dimension to 128 and employ only 2 encoder-decoder stacks, resulting in a model with 3.8M parameters.
+Preliminary experiments indicated that a larger model capacity does not improve performance on this task.
+The vocabulary corresponds to the search configuration in Table ~\ref{tab:gp_parameters}, including the primitive set, variables up to dimensionality 5, ERCs and additional integers from \num{-5} to \num{5} (that emerged during SymPy's expression normalization).
+The full vocabulary is provided in Appendix~\ref{appendix:Vocabulary}.
+Model training was conducted on a NVIDIA TITAN RTX GPU using AdamW optimizer \citep{loshchilov2017decoupled} with the default learning rate of \(10^{-3}\) and a cosine scheduler over 8 epochs \footnote{Pre-trained model and training data is available online: \url{https://figshare.com/s/a5a941c06dcd547f877f}}.
+This training process required approximately 26 hours, but ablation studies showed that similar performance can be achieved more efficiently (compare Appendix \ref{par:Impact_Training_Settings}).